-The Human Resources Management certificate program comprises a series of courses offered by Montclair State University that culminate in a non-degree professional certificate for successful participants.
+The Human Resources Management certificate program (online) comprises a series of courses offered by Montclair State University that culminate in a non-degree professional certificate for successful participants.
 The courses cover major topics in human resources management (HRM) aimed at working professionals with an undergraduate degree or post-graduate students.
 This program aims to provide critical knowledge and skills to professionals and students who are interested in advancing a career in the field of human resources management.
 The course will prepare HR managers to become full business partners in the formulation and achievement of organizational objectives.
 The program focuses on the areas of strategic planning, talent selection, employee development and global workforce management.

 Any participant with an undergraduate degree completed.